 If you’re providing in home care services for a senior loved one, you’re in good company.
 The Family Caregiver Alliance’s National Center on Caregiving reports that more than 65 million Americans are walking that same journey of care, spending as much as 20 to 40 hours each week providing care, or more.

 Referred to as “the sandwich generation,” adults caring for aging loved ones while maintaining a career and caring for their own children are at risk for a number of serious health concerns from the overwhelming burden of responsibilities.
-And it’s all too common for those in this role to experience caregiver burnout – particularly when trying to juggle all of those balls alone.
+And it’s all too common for those in this role to experience senior care burnout – particularly when trying to juggle all of those balls alone.

 - Are you experiencing any of the following?